make2explore/Hand-Gesture-Recognition-System-on-UNIHIKER-M10/README.md

 - [Tonny - Python](https://www.unihiker.com/wiki/GettingStarted/gettingstarted_thonny/)
 - [SSH Tools](https://www.unihiker.com/wiki/GettingStarted/gettingstarted_ssh/)

-**Getting Started:**
-In order to use and get started with ESP-ZeroCode on ESP32, you need not to install any tool on your system.

-This tutorial is about How to get started with ESP ZeroCode platform/tool.
-We've discussed..
-- **ESP-ZeroCode Platform Intro** - Basic Introduction.
-- **Create Product** - New Project Creation
-- **Select Device/Module** - Select the espressif SoC module which you want to use
-- **Customize** - Project Customization
-- **Test on ESP Launchpad** - Test your ZeroCode product using ESP Launchpad Web based tool
-- **Menu Configuration Tool Demo** using ESP32C3 and C6 Dev Board
-- **ESP ZeroCode Products** How to use product templates given on ZeroCode Platform
-- **Product - LED Strip**
-- **Product - Plug**

 **Software**
 - No need any specific software/IDE.
 We will use built-in JupyterLab Notebook of UNIHIKER
 - Python, MediaPipe and OpenCV libraries